"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 The best option is to use an app design for implementing structured data on your Shopify store.
 You can use the TinyIMG Shopify app or JSON-LD for SEO to create and add structured data to your online store.

-You can increase your search visibility, drive more relevant traffic and improve click-through rates.
-Both WordPress and Shopify provide support for structure data implementation which is a good thing for SEO.
+You can increase your search visibility, drive more relevant traffic, and improve click-through rates.

 Performance

-How your web store performs in terms of speed and user experience affects search ranking.
+How your web store performs regarding speed and user experience affects search ranking.
 The faster a page loads, the better the user experience.

 And for search engines like Google, page speed and user experience are part of the ranking signals.
-So you need an e-commerce platform that’s built for speed and optimal performance.
+So, you need an e-commerce platform built for speed and optimal performance.

 Being a self-hosted platform, WordPress e-commerce store performance largely depends on your web host server quality and third-party resources.

-This means you can choose where your online store is hosted, and what resources you install on it.
-This has its advantage as you can get rid of what you don’t want and keep what makes sense to your business.
+This has its advantage: you can eliminate what you don’t want and keep what makes sense to your business.

 All these can also mean that you have less control over optimizing your Shopify store.
 For example, you don’t have control over which CDN to use, local browser cache, and server-side page cache.

-So if you suspect that performance is affected, there are things within and outside your control.
+So if you suspect that performance is affected, things are within and outside your control.
 You can check a list of what you can and can not do to improve a Shopify store’s performance.

 Pricing

-This Shopify vs WordPress SEO won’t be complete without looking at the starting price of each platform.
+This Shopify vs WordPress SEO won’t be complete without looking at each platform’s entry-level plan and price.

 It is next to nothing to start an eCommerce store on WordPress.
 The only exception is registering a domain name and buying a hosting package.
 And you don’t need a high-cost hosting plan in the beginning.

-However, you have access to advanced e-commerce solutions you would otherwise pay separately for.
-Shopify saves you all the hassle and legal work to operate an online shop.
+However, you can access advanced e-commerce solutions you would otherwise pay separately for.
+Shopify saves you all the hassle and legal work of operating an online shop.

-So, in the end, it all depends on your choice, your business goal, and your technical knowledge.
-You can take advantage of the Shopify 14-day free trial period and experience the e-commerce platform before making a decision.
+So, in the end, it all depends on your choice, business goal, and technical knowledge.

 Conclusion…Shopify vs WordPress SEO For eCommerce